02A

 Sequence the Asian Elephant Genome

-• Sequence many Asian elephant samples to get information from a population of the closest living relative to the Woolly Mammoth.
+• Sequence many Asian elephant samples to get information from a population of the closest living relative to the woolly mammoth.

 • Sequence and assemble the reference genome of the Asian elephant which is available to the public.